utksi/Elstruct-Journal-Club/2025-02-13/README.md

 The status of FNSF-relevant materials research and development within the US fusion material program is summarized, and future directions for developing advanced materials to enable the long-term missions of an FNSF are discussed

+5. ### Actively-trained magnetic Moment Tensor Potentials reproduce mechanical, dynamical, and thermal properties of paramagnetic CrN[\[Read\]](https://arxiv.org/pdf/2412.20214v1)
+   Shapeev and Novikov
+   (Ferenc)
+   Abstract -
+   We present a protocol for automated fitting of magnetic Moment Tensor Potential explicitly in- cluding magnetic moments in its functional form.
+For the fitting of this potential we use energies, forces, stresses, and magnetic forces (negative derivatives of energies with respect to magnetic mo- ments) of configurations selected with an active learning algorithm.
+These selected configurations are computed using constrained density functional theory, which enables calculating energies and their derivatives for both equilibrium and non-equilibrium (excited) magnetic states.
+We test our protocol on the system of B1-CrN and demonstrate that the automatically trained magnetic Mo- ment Tensor Potential reproduces mechanical, dynamical, and thermal properties, of B1-CrN in the paramagnetic state with respect to density functional theory and experiments.